c Expand All C Collapse All

 • we charge extra for engraving.

 • we deep engrave with a fiber laser, on the blade only (not handle).
 The idea is that the engraving is a few thousandths of an inch deep so that it will not wear off.
-On most models we engrave the right face of the blade opposite our logo.
+We engrave the right face of the blade opposite our logo.

 • The maximum amount of engraving is a few words.
 Logos and other symbols are also possible depending on complexity.
 If you have something complex in mind, please contact us before you order and we’ll advise if we can do your engraving on the model you are thinking of purchasing.